 Roberto straightened.
 “My God, are you a virgin?”

 My face turned scarlet hot.
 “Hell no, I’ve had plenty of women.”
 My voice was loud.
-The crew turned to look.
+The crew turned to me.
 I quieted down.
 “This wasn’t the time.”

-We had a free afternoon before the evening’s show and to celebrate the opening night’s success, Gasparino rented a bus for an outing.
+We had a free afternoon before the evening’s show and to celebrate the opening night’s success, Alberto rented a bus for an outing.
 Isabelle walked into the parking lot wearing La Dolce Vita sunglasses, a white blouse tied up to reveal her midriff, jeans shorts, and emerald sandals.
-She came to me and linked her arm in mine.
+She linked her arm in mine.

 “Pink Panther, is it okay if you’re my date today?”

 My heart raced.
 I wanted to say something clever, but I just blushed.